MaLSAMi/documentation/docs/distributor.md

-Function to check if the distributor is working or not.
+Function to check if the distributor is busy or not.

         get_distributor_state()